Romanio0089/kahootsmashack/README.md

 # Kahoot Smashack V3

-### PATCHED AS OF 20TH MAY 2022
+**PATCHED AS OF 20TH MAY 2022**

-## About

-Kahoot Smashack is a Kahoot hack that lets you flood Kahoot games with tons of bots.
-You can even control the bots to answer what you want.
+*Kahoot Smashack* is a program developed in order to troll Kahoot lobbies by flooding them with bots.

 ## Credits